 Over the last 36 years, our charity has evolved to become more than a Nightshelter which is part of the reason for the change of name.
 The Winchester Beacon is located on Jewry Street and offers ten single bedrooms and wrap around support to people experiencing homelessness.

 We open all day and all night, 365 days of the year.
-We accommodate, on average, between 60-80 people annually and provide ongoing support to many more.
-As well as our bedrooms on site at The Winchester Beacon, we accommodate an additional twelve people at our three off site properties in the local area.
+We accommodate, on average, approximately 50 people annually and provide ongoing support to many more.
+As well as our bedrooms on site at The Winchester Beacon on Jewry Street, we accommodate an additional twelve people at our three off site properties in the local area.

 As well as accessing secure and comfortable accommodation and nutritious food, during their stay at The Winchester Beacon, residents also benefit from a wide-ranging programme of practical and emotional support to help them break the cycle of homelessness and rebuild their lives.